Certification Process Overview

 Read NCCPA's Code of Conduct for Certified and Certifying PAs, which explains the ethics and professionalism expected of all PAs seeking or holding NCCPA certification.

-You can begin earning CME credits on May 1 of your certification cycle year and must finish earning them by December 31 of the year your certification expires.
+You can begin earning and logging CME credits on May 1 of your certification cycle year and must finish earning and logging them by 11:59 p.m.
+PT, December 31 of the year your certification expires.
 The only exception to this policy is for first-time loggers.

 By the end of the sixth year (or tenth year) of the certification maintenance cycle, PA-C designees must have also passed a recertification exam.
 Offered at testing centers throughout the U.S., the multiple choice Physician Assistant National Recertifying Exam (PANRE) is designed to assess general medical and surgical knowledge.